 Basketball coach Clyde Brenek completes his divorce from his wife Stephanie.
 They share custody of two daughters, the teenage Hannah and the ten-year-old Em.
 Clyde takes the girls to the new house he has brought.
 They stop at a yard sale where Em finds an old wooden box with symbols carved on it.
 Afterwards, Em becomes very attached to the box and Clyde notices disturbing things – swarms of insects inside the house that appear to come from the box, how Em’s behaviour becomes obsessive and even violent after people try to separate her from it.
 Gradually, Clyde realises that after opening the box Em has become possessed by a dybbuk, a disembodied soul according to orthodox Jewish lore.
 Clyde’s only choice is to go in search of a rabbi capable of delivering Em from the entity that is possessing her.

 Ghost House Pictures is a company that was formed by director Sam Raimi and his long-time producing partner Robert G. Tapert to release commercial horror films.
-Ghost House have enjoyed reasonable success with efforts such as The Grudge (2004), Boogeyman (2005), The Messengers (2007), Rise (2007), 30 Days of Night (2007), Raimi’s Drag Me to Hell (2009), Don’t Breathe (2016) and the remakes of Evil Dead (2013) and Poltergeist (2015), as well as the tv series’ Legend of the Seeker (2008-10) and 13: Fear is Real (2009).
+Ghost House have enjoyed reasonable success with efforts such as The Grudge (2004), Boogeyman (2005), The Messengers (2007), Rise (2007), 30 Days of Night (2007), Raimi’s Drag Me to Hell (2009), Don’t Breathe (2016), The Unholy (2021) and the remakes of Evil Dead (2013) and Poltergeist (2015), as well as the tv series’ Legend of the Seeker (2008-10) and 13: Fear is Real (2009).
 Ghost House was doing particularly well around 2007 – however, like the one other company producing theatrical horror in the 00s, Dark Castle Entertainment, the bottom seemed to go out of the theatrical horror market for them in 2009.
 The Possession, which has been sitting around since then, only received a theatrical release in 2012 and was their first film in three years.

 Ghost House have demonstrated smarts in importing foreign directors who have enjoyed international acclaim for their horror work – Takashi Shimizu for The Grudge, the Pang Brothers for The Messengers – even if the results have always been weaker than the work that the respective directors have conducted in their own countries.
 In the case of The Possession, Ghost House bring in the services of Danish director Ole Bornedal.